mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-render-content-editors.md

 categories: ['RDK']
 origin: http://developer.rhino3d.com/files/rhino_rdk_documentation.pdf
 order: 5
-keywords: ['material', 'environment', 'texture', 'RDK']
+keywords: ['material', 'environment', 'texture', 'RDK', 'Render Content', 'editor']
 layout: toc-guide-page
 ---
-The Material, Environment, and Texture Editors display objects called _Render Contents_ and allow the user to edit them.
+The _RDK Render Content Editors_ display objects called _Render Contents_ and allow the user to edit them.
 These editors are all based on a similar interface with only small functional differences between them.
 Render Contents are the foundation of the RDK core and one of the most important objects it provides.
 Please see [Render Content](/guides/cpp/rdk-render-content) for more information.
 The Texture Editor is known to users as the Texture _Palette_ but programmatically it is an editor just like the other two.

 ![Material Environment and Texture Editors]({{ site.baseurl }}/images/rdk-met-editors.png){:style="float: right; margin-left: 12px;"}